Valraevn/Ansible/README.md

 # Ansible
 Ansible misc

 This is the first git push of this repo.
+Manual update on github.